-Real Estate Lingo Buyers Need to Know
+Real Estate Terminology Buyers Need to Know

 For first-time, rebound, step-up/down, and even experienced real estate buyers, you can often find yourself up against phrases and words that you have never before heard in your life, and frankly, it can all get to be a bit too much.
 Many people say that real estate lingo is almost like trying to learn a new language.
 Whether it is the many considerations you have to take into account, the type of mortgages that are offered, or all the terms you here up to and through closing, it is very difficult to know and understand what all the information means.
 This article should clear some of that up by providing consumers by deciphering terms and providing real estate language buyers need to know.

 Confusion, stress and frustration can easily creep in, but to help you get your head around the lingo, this guide covers much of the real estate language buyers need to know.
 The next time you meet with a real estate agent you will have a better idea what the phrases and terms they use, actually mean.

 Click on any letter below to go directly to that section or scroll down and find the real estate term you want more clarification on.

 When you accept the terms of a real estate offer and establish a contract to purchase a home.
 Ensure the contract is in writing.
 If you back out of the contract you run the risk of losing any earnest money you may have put up.

 Yes, it certainly does sound like a made up word but an Addendum is actually an important document that describes changes to an initial purchasing agreement, so you should think of the word as a rough translation to “something added or something additional”.
 These addendums are separate documents and highlight additions or amendments to many items during the sale process such as date, conditions, or price changes.